-One of our favorite family traditions during the Thanksgiving holiday is to take a hike or walk.
+One of our favorite family traditions during the Thanksgiving holiday is to take a hike or walk outdoors.
 Or as we say in our house, take a “Turkey Trot”.
 In the morning, in between preparing the turkey and sides, we watch the Macy’s Thanksgiving Day Parade on TV, followed by the National Dog Show.
 We usually eat lunch around 2pm and then go for a walk in the afternoon to work off all that food!

 Admittedly, on Friday we avoid Black Friday shopping.
 Instead we opt for the great outdoors and save our shopping time for Saturday when we try to support local businesses on Small Business Saturday.
 Check out these Local Small Businesses you can support too.
 REI has made a national movement of this by being closed on Black Friday to encourage people to get outdoors.

 There are plenty of beautiful parks around here to enjoy the outdoors.
 Visit Leander’s newest lakeside City park, Lakewood Park to enjoy miles of paved trails, lakeside picnic area and more.
 Read more here.
 The Brushy Creek Park and Trail System can keep the whole family occupied for days with miles of trails, a skate park, disc golf course, dino dig, kayaking, fishing, playgrounds and picnic areas.
 Fly a kite too is several expansive fields.